dan142/ServerStatus/README.md

 ![ScreenShot](img/screenshots/home_capture.png)

 ## Project Aims
 This project started off as a basic test of the functionality of [Chart.js](https://github.com/nnnick/Chart.js/), however I thought that it had promise as a new homepage for a Raspberry Pi based home server I use.
 As such, please note that this project will not offer system monitoring anywhere near as detailed as that offered by projects such as Monitorix, or many other popular system monitors.
-It will, however, offer at a glance information regarding resource usage, which, while not terribly useful for troubleshooting purposes, can offer interesting information about the status of your server.
+It will, however, offer at a glance information regarding resource usage, which, while not terribly useful for troubleshooting purposes, can offer interesting information regarding the status of your server.
 If you know basic HTML, the page can be modified to add a custom header to integrate it with your own site should you wish to use it in the same way I do.

 ## Testing
 ServerStatus depends on a number of system files being in the right place.
 It has been tested on recent Debian based distributions, including Debian 6 and above, Ubuntu 12.04 and above, and a number of recent Raspbian builds.
 Other distributions should work just fine, but if you notice anything wrong on another distro please let me know!